10 free things to do in Cornwall this summer

 Go for a swim

-Sadly not at a leisure centre, as only 3 have re-opened in the entire of Cornwall, but either at the beach, or a tidal pool at low tide.
-If you’ve a few quid spare, the Jubilee Pool lido (above) in Penzance is also rather nice, and makes a good day out.
+For truly free options there is obviously the beach, or a tidal pool at low tide.
+But, if you’ve a few quid spare, the Jubilee Pool lido (above) in Penzance is also rather nice, and makes a good day out – pre-book slots up to an hour before.
+Sadly the geothermal part is fully booked, but check out their website and set your alarm for the ticket release days.

 Pick your own fruit and veggies